riceissa/issarice.com/wiki/advice-for-young-people.md

   the future if I do work that is more intensive on this front.
 - Familiarity with many websites/the internet.
 - Unix tools/command line.
+- Hardware.
+I don't actually know much about computer hardware, and my current impression is that I haven't lost out on much by not knowing.

 # Other ideas---expanding your imagination